pascallino/alx-system_engineering-devops/0x00-shell_basics/README.md

 with user and group IDs displayed numerically
-And hidden files (starting with .). a script that creates a directory named my firstdirectory in the /tmp/ directory
+And hidden files (starting with .). a script that creates a directory named my firstdirectory in the /tmp/ directory Move the file betty from /tmp/ to /tmp/myfirst directory.